TILOS-AI-Institute/MacroPlacement/README.md

 # **MacroPlacement**

 ## **What’s New?**
-- **16 December 2025**: Our updated assessment paper, “An Updated Assessment of Reinforcement Learning for Macro Placement,” has been accepted for publication in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems and is now available via early access on [IEEE Xplore](https://ieeexplore.ieee.org/document/11300304).
+- **16 December 2025**: Our journal paper, “An Updated Assessment of Reinforcement Learning for Macro Placement,” has been accepted for publication in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems and is now available to the public via early access on [IEEE Xplore](https://ieeexplore.ieee.org/document/11300304).
 For a brief summary, please see the [Recent Updates](#recent-updates) section.
 - **18 March 2025**: We have (1) updated our ASAP7 testcases; (2) improved our
 SA baseline implementation for faster and better results; and (3) generated